AI-SEO & GEO

 Crawlability for ChatGPT Search

-ChatGPT Search uses its own crawler to retrieve web content.
+ChatGPT Search uses its own crawler (OAI-SearchBot / GPTBot) to retrieve web content.
 If your pages require JavaScript rendering to display main content, use login walls, or have overly restrictive robots.txt configurations, ChatGPT’s retrieval system cannot access them.

 Confirm your site allows ChatGPT’s crawler.
-Check your server logs for crawl activity from OpenAI’s user agent.
+Check your server logs for crawl activity from OpenAI’s user agents (OAI-SearchBot is used for search retrieval; GPTBot is used for broader content ingestion).
 If you see no crawl activity, review your firewall rules, WAF settings, and hosting provider’s bot filtering configuration — these are the most common sources of unintentional AI crawler blocking.
+Cloudflare in particular often blocks AI crawlers by default unless explicitly allowed.
+Once access is confirmed, an llms.txt file to guide LLM crawlers can point them toward your highest-value pages.

 ChatGPT began appending utm_source=chatgpt.com to desktop citation links in June 2025, making referral attribution trackable in GA4.
-However, mobile app traffic and some interaction types still do not pass referral data, appearing as “Direct” traffic instead.
+However, mobile app traffic and some interaction types still do not pass referral data, appearing as Direct traffic instead.
+The ChatGPT traffic your analytics shows is therefore an undercount of actual ChatGPT-influenced visits.

-This means the ChatGPT traffic your analytics shows is an undercount.
-To track it properly, create a custom AI channel group in GA4 using a regex filter that captures chatgpt.com and chat.openai.com alongside other AI referral sources.
-For the full GA4 setup walkthrough, see How to Track AI Referral Traffic in GA4.
+To track it properly, create a custom AI channel group in GA4 using a regex filter that captures chatgpt.com alongside perplexity.ai, claude.ai, gemini.google.com, and copilot.microsoft.com.
+For the full GA4 setup walkthrough including the regex pattern, see How to Track AI Referral Traffic in GA4.

 Schema does not guarantee ChatGPT citations.
 It removes ambiguity that would otherwise prevent them.
 Three schema types are directly relevant.

-Article schema with headline, author, datePublished, and dateModified provides the content attribution signals ChatGPT’s system needs to cite a specific source confidently.
-The dateModified field matters: ChatGPT skews toward recently updated content for queries where recency is relevant.
+Article schema with headline, author, datePublished, and dateModified provides the content attribution signals ChatGPT needs to cite a specific source confidently.
+The dateModified field matters most: ChatGPT skews toward recently updated content for queries where recency is relevant.

 FAQPage schema maps question-answer pairs in structured data so ChatGPT’s retrieval system can extract them without parsing prose.
 Questions must mirror natural language prompts, not branded language.